sciapp/sampledb/README.md

 ## Support

-If you have any questions about SampleDB or run into any issues setting up or running SampleDB, please [open an issue on GitHub](https://github.com/sciapp/sampledb/issues/new).
+If you run into any issues setting up or running SampleDB, please [open an issue on GitHub](https://github.com/sciapp/sampledb/issues/new).

+You can also subscribe to the [SampleDB mailing list](https://lists.fz-juelich.de/mailman/listinfo/sampledb) to learn about new features and to discuss any questions regarding SampleDB.